irods/irods_docs/docs/getting_started/installation.md

 ### iRODS Setup

 !!!
 Important
-    iRODS 4.3.0 has a dependency on the Python 3 library, [pyodbc](https://pypi.org/project/pyodbc/).
+    iRODS has a dependency on the Python 3 library, [pyodbc](https://pypi.org/project/pyodbc/).
 Setup will fail if this library is not installed.
-CentOS 7 does not provide an RPM package for the Python 3 version of this library so it isn't declared as a dependency by the iRODS packages.
-Therefore, administrators must manually install the package.
-This can be accomplished by running the following: `sudo python3 -m pip install pyodbc`.

 Installation of the iRODS server and PostgreSQL database plugin: